- Booth and Lincoln

 At about 10:15 p.m., John Wilkes Booth entered the presidential box, pointed a derringer pistol at the back of the president’s head and fired.
 Booth then pulled out a knife, slashed Rathbone, and jumped onto the stage, declaring “Sic semper tyrannis”—“Thus always to tyrants,” the Virginia state motto.
 Despite breaking his leg as he hit the stage, Booth escaped backstage and onto a waiting horse.

 "The shouts, groans, curses, smashing of seats, screams of women, shuffling of feet and cries of terror created a pandemonium that . . . through all the ages will stand out in my memory as the hell of hells."

 —Helen Truman, a member of the audience

-Bequest of Virginia Adler Thompson, niece of Laura Keene, 1962
+Bequest of Virginia Adler Thompson, daughter of M. J. Adler, 1962

 Laura Keene’s Bloodstained Cuff

 Gift of the Medical Society of the County of Kings, 1983